 - Two additional letters of support from those outside the program who are in a position to attest to the nominee’s exceptional contribution to health and health policy

-The selection committee will notify the winner by late August to assure the winning nominee has sufficient time to plan to attend the Alumni Retreat in October.
+The selection committee will notify the winner by mid-September to assure the winning nominee has sufficient time to plan to attend the Alumni Retreat in October.

 Past Lifetime Achievement Award Recipients